 Now, when a user searches your site, results on the right side of the Search Results page will also display Knowledge Base documents from your KB site that are related to the search term entered.

 One aspect of the KB Search Plugin that needs to also have settings updates is how results are displayed.
-By default, when a site uses the Google Custom Search Engine WiscWeb - WordPress UW Theme - Adding A Custom Google Search To Your Site the results page is displayed as an overlay window.
+By default, when a site uses the Google Custom Search Engine WiscWeb - WordPress UW Theme - Adding a Google Programmable Search Engine to Your Site the results page is displayed as an overlay window.
 This window removes the KB Search results from appearing.
 You will need to go to your Google Search options to change the way results are displayed.

 To do this, first log in to your Google Custom Search Engine dashboard.
 From there, choose your property that you have set Google Custom Search for.